What does the colour of the car warning symbol mean?

 13. Steering lock light

 Your steering lock light will usually look like a steering wheel with a key or a padlock next to it.
-The steering lock is an anti-theft feature that automatically locks the steering wheel if it is moved when your car is off.
+The steering lock is an anti-theft feature that automatically locks the steering wheel if it’s moved when your car is off.
 If the steering lock is activated, you can turn it off by turning your keys in the ignition while turning your wheel in either direction.
-This shouldn’t take too much force.
+This shouldn’t take much force.

 14. Low fuel level light